swayf/grako/README.rst

     parser = MyParser('text to parse')
     result = parser.parse('start')
-    print result # parse() returns an AST_ by default print result.json() # the AST_ can be converted to JSON
+    print result # parse() returns an AST by default print result.json() # the AST can be converted to JSON

-The generated parsers have named arguments to specify whitespace characters, the regular expression for comments, case sensitivity, verbosity, etc.
+The generated parsers constructors accept named arguments to specify whitespace characters, the regular expression for comments, case sensitivity, verbosity, etc.
 \
 \